mockito/mockito-testng/README.md

 ## Help

-We are looking for maintainers of TestNG integration.
-Let us know if you want to join!
+We are looking for maintainers of TestNG integration!
+Let us know if you want to join.
 Mockito core team has limited capacity and focuses on the core library.